Glagan/MyMangaDex/README.md

   * add mal link if there isn't on the page
 * Modal to directly edit all informations of a manga
 * Detect not approved manga
+* Still fix the follow page

+---

+Follow page problem
+* Duplicate of same manga with different chapters when current last open is lower than all of them
+  * Not a real problem, could be usefull
+* Duplicate of same manga with different chapters when higher isn't on the same page
+  * Useless, need to be deleted

 ## Legacy code
 Optionnal way to fetch manga and chapter info on chapter page: